nerves-networking/mdns_lite/README.md

 ## Configuration

-MDNSLite can be configured to recognize all or a subset of the mDNS query types listed above.
 Note that listing the service doesn't guarantee the existence of that service.

 ```elixir
 config :mdns_lite,